ember-learn/ember-blog/content/ember-4-2-released.md

 #### Bug Fixes

-Ember Data 4.2 introduced 0 bug fixes.
+Ember Data 4.2 introduced 3 bug fixes and some tests and documentation improvements.

+- Update `@ember/string` to the latest version.
+The prior version used deprecated import paths that error under `ember-source` `v4.0`.
+- Bugfix for Embroider compatibility.
+Ensure `shouldCompileModules` is respected.
+- Resolve deprecated usage of `assign`.

 #### Features